krisahil/give/README.md

     },
     "contact_address": "general contact email address",
     "support_address": "support email address",
-    "canceled_gift_address": "group email for notifying when a recurring gift is canceled", "bcc_address": "this email is bcc'd anytime a gift receipt, schedule or pending email is sent", "large_gift_address": "group email for notifiying when gifts larger than $500 are given",
+    "other_support_addresses": ["array of addresses only currently used for the new account added emails"], "canceled_gift_address": "group email for notifying when a recurring gift is canceled", "bcc_address": "this email is bcc'd anytime a gift receipt, schedule or pending email is sent", "large_gift_address": "group email for notifiying when gifts larger than $500 are given",